 SAMPLE PLAN OF STUDY

-The Adult Learning Concentration Plan of Study includes 18 credits of core coursework, 9 or more credits in area of concentration, 9 or more credits in research design and methods, 15 credits of Doctoral Dissertation preparation credits, completion of a comprehensive examination and successful dissertation defense.
+The Adult Learning Concentration Plan of Study includes 18 credits of core coursework, 9 or more credits in area of concentration, 9 or more credits in research design and methods, 15 credits of Doctoral Dissertation preparation credits, completion of a general examination, approval of the research proposal, and successful dissertation defense.

 - EDLR 5201 — Influences on Adult Learning (Fall Year 1)

 - EDLR 5204 — Organizational Learning (Spring Year 1)